ljvmiranda921/pyswarms/README.rst

      :alt: Updates

-A Python-based Particle Swarm Optimization (PSO) library.
+PySwarms is a simple Python-based Particle Swarm Optimization (PSO) library.
+It offers an array of single-objective and multi-objective PSO algorithms, various objective functions to test your optimizer, and an API for analyzing optimizer performance.

 * Free software: MIT license